kmshack/blog.kmshack.kr/about.md

 ---

-I’m working as an Android developer in Kakao.I love Android developers to develop and better.
-There is a lot of interest in UI development.
-I like UI/UX development, and sometimes I like to post on Blog.
+I have been working as an Android developer for 10 years.
+I'm interested in UI/UX.
+I also run blogs to share development knowledge.
+I often make fun apps for my hobby.